 Beekeeping in Hawaii dates to 1857, when the first hives were introduced from California.
 One hundred sixty five years later beekeeping has become ‘cool’.

-I recently had a chance to attend a class from Scott Nikaido, beekeeper extraordinaire.
+I was fortunate enough to attend a class from Scott Nakaido, beekeeper extraordinaire, several years ago.
 Scott’s classes were held on four consecutive Saturdays on campus at Manoa and at the UH agricultural station in Waimanalo.
+(Classes were discontinued during Covid but I’m told that they will be taught again in the near future.
+Stay tuned!)

-Scott was kind enough to sit down recently with my writing partner Mike Meyer and your’s truly, to provide readers with some FAQs on keeping bees on Oahu.
+Scott, who has worked as a scientist, educator and commercially as a bee expert, was kind enough to sit down recently to provide readers with some FAQs on keeping bees on Oahu.

 Q: If I’m interested in keeping bees, where can I take classes locally?